TNR and Feral Cats

 If you do not have the cat trapped before you go to bed, remove the trap and try again another day.

-As with all other pets the fee is due at check in, cash or money order only.
-If you are unsure of the sex, you will be charged for a female and refunded the extra if it is actually male.
+As with all other pets the $40 fee is due at check in, cash or money order only.

 Any cat brought in a trap is deemed feral and will be ear tipped unless you specifically request no ear tipping.

 Be aware that every effort has been made to avoid handling your feral cat.
-They are placed into their transport carriers after surgery and kept covered to avoid frightening them needlessly.
+They are placed back into their traps after surgery and kept covered to avoid frightening them needlessly.
 To speed up their recovery, please do not disturb or handle them any more than is absolutely necessary.